 3. WHY DO I GET CHARGED AN EARLY CHECK IN/LATE CHECK OUT?

-Our check out and check in times are placed in order to provide the safe and clean environment we promise.
+Our check out and check in schedule ensures time to provide the safe and clean environment we promise!

 Check in time:

 Monday – Friday 11:00 AM – 6:30 PM

 Saturday 11:00 AM – 4:30 PM

 OPEN – 11:00 AM = NO ADDITIONAL CHARGE

 11:15 AM – 4:00 PM = HALF DAY DAYCARE FEE

 4:15 PM – CLOSE = FULL DAY DAYCARE FEE

 We use the time between 7:00AM – 11:00AM to clean and sanitize the previously occupied accommodations and prepare for our new arrivals.
 Any guests checking in before or checking out after the 11:00AM time period are placed into additional playtime at the appropriate daycare rate.